locustio/locust/docs/developing-locust.rst

     $ ruff --fix <file_or_folder_to_be_formatted>
     $ ruff format <file_or_folder_to_be_formatted>

-You can validate the whole project using tox:
+You can validate the whole project using hatch:

 .. code-block:: console

-    $ tox -e ruff
-    ruff: install_deps> python -I -m pip install ruff==0.1.13
+    $ hatch run lint:format
     ruff: commands[0]> ruff check .
     ruff: commands[1]> ruff format --check
     104 files already formatted